GreenSnabl/ARM_Sorting/Readme.md

-This project contains various sorting algorithms written in ARM Assembler.
+This project contains various sorting algorithms written in ARM assembler.